Skip to main content

 • re-engineering crops to produce certain vitamins and minerals which can prevent deficiencies - particularly in the developing world.

-• tweaking the DNA of plants to produce sustainable alternatives to commonly used, unsustainable produce.
+• tweaking the DNA of plants allows the agricultural sector to produce sustainable alternatives to commonly used, unsustainable produce.

 Why move from analogue to digital biology?